1. Overview of Component Model

 Example: Semantic Components in a Diverging Bar Chart

-In the diverging bar chart above, we have four top-level visual objects in the scene: a legend, an axis with labels only, a collection of text elements, and a nested collection of rectangle marks.
+In the diverging bar chart above, we have four top-level visual elements in the scene: a legend, an axis with labels only, a collection of text elements, and a nested collection of rectangle marks.
 Inside the last collection, there are four collections of rectangles, each collection representing an age group and consisting of four rectangles.

 There are three visual encodings in this chart: the width of each rectangle encodes the percentage values, and the fill color encodes the response type.
 In addition, the content of each text element encodes the percentage values.